Research Awards and Grants

 The purpose of the Ferring Pharmaceuticals Grant is to promote the culture of radiation oncology research among Fellows of the College by supporting our most able and committed young researchers to carry out significant research projects.
 All projects must be directly related to radiation oncology research in prostate cancer (including other urological malignancies).

-Applications for Ferring Pharmaceuticals Grant close 30 April 2014
+Applications for Ferring Pharmaceuticals Grant have now closed.

 FROGG Fellowship Grant

 The purpose of the Faculty of Radiation Oncology Genito-Urinary Group (FROGG) Fellowship Grant is to promote the culture of radiation oncology research, by supporting our most able and committed young researchers to carry out significant research projects.
 All projects must be directly related to radiation oncology research in genito-urinary cancer and lead to publication of evidence based practice in genito-urinary cancer.
 The FROGG Fellowship Grant is available only to junior Fellows (not trainees) of the College (within 5 years of Fellowship).